Vaikan-Peddi/dsa/100 DOC/README.md

 As a wise man said:
 >Either one day, or day one!

 Enough of anxiety taken!
-It's time for somem action.
+It's time for some action.

 ## How?